MikeAlphaBravo/E_commerce_refactor/README.md

 15:34:
 Finalized the delete ajax functionality.
 Created destroy.js.erb, added the respond_to in order_items_controller, added remote to carts/show

+Tuesday
+16:55:
+got first ajax functionality working, sends to another view but via ajax not reload of page.
+Details exist there, photo etc.

  ___________________________________________________
 Refactor 6